visualopsholdings/nodes-web/README.md

 #### ZMQ

-If you can get zeromq 4.3.5 or later, then use that otherwise you will need to build it all from source.
+If you can get zeromq 4.1.5 or later, then use that otherwise you will need to build it all from source.

 [Instructions](https://github.com/visualopsholdings/nodes-devops/blob/main/dev/ZMQ.md)

+We use 4.1.5 which is an earlier version because that's what we have tested with.
+4.3.5 also seems to work perfectly on the mac but 4.3.5 doesn't build with CURVE by default on some platforms which needs to be sorted out.

 #### Restinio